-R. How do I transport prototype lithium cells and batteries that have not passed the UN 38.3 Tests?
+\triangle R. How do I transport prototype lithium cells and batteries that have not passed the UN 38.3 Tests?

-Pre-production prototypes of lithium batteries or cells, when these prototypes are transported for testing, or low-production runs (i.e. annual production runs consisting of no more than 100 lithium cells and batteries) of lithium cells or batteries that have not been tested to the requirements in subsection 38.3 of the UN Manual of Tests and Criteria may be transported aboard cargo aircraft, if approved by the appropriate authority of the State of origin and the requirements in Packing Instruction 910 of the Supplement to the Technical Instructions are met (see Special Provision A88).
+Pre-production prototypes of lithium batteries or cells, when these prototypes are transported for testing, or low-production runs (i.e. annual production runs consisting of no more than 100 lithium cells and batteries) of lithium cells or batteries that have not been tested to the requirements in subsection 38.3 of the UN Manual of Tests and Criteria may be transported aboard cargo aircraft, if approved by the appropriate authorities of the State of origin and the State of the operator and the requirements in Packing Instruction 910 of the Supplement to the Technical Instructions are met (see Special Provision A88).